 Fire drills are done to ensure the practice of safe and expedient evacuation from the building.
 Routes for evacuation of the building are posted in every room.
 Follow emergency procedures for a safe and expedient exit from the building and stay with your class.
 Follow any additional directions from your teacher or staff members.
 Everyone must move at least 300 feet from the building.
 In the event of serious storms, earthquakes, tornadoes, floods, severe air pollution, or other emergencies, an announcement over the PA system will be made with procedures for you to follow.
 If there is a power outage, students and faculty should remain in their classrooms.
 Emergency generators will provide lighting for stairwells and exits.
 Consequences will be assigned to students that interfere with emergency procedures and processes.

 The school district will provide textbooks for use in the classroom for required courses.
 A student may be charged for the cost of textbooks, workbooks, and instructional or informational materials that have been lost, damaged, or destroyed.
 In some courses there may be a cost for materials used on projects or assignments that become the personal property of the student.
 These costs vary from course to course.
 In other courses, students are expected to purchase, with their own funds, paperback books, materials for projects, etc. All students are expected to pay their financial obligations by the 6th week of each semester.

-Schedule change requests will be conducted during the beginning of each semester.
+Schedule change requests are conducted in the spring prior to the upcoming school year.
+There will be no schedule changes after June 1.
 There will be no schedule changes for teacher or period requests.

 Students are expected to be honest in their work.
 This means no cheating and no plagiarizing.
 Students caught cheating or plagiarizing may receive a failing grade for that particular assignment and have their parents or guardians notified of possible progressive disciplinary action.